rcornwell/sims/SEL32/taptools/README.md

            input  - stdin <file to dump
            output - stdout

-tap2disk - This program reads a tape assigned as input device.
-It
+tap2disk - This program scans a metadata tape (.tap format) and copies
-           creates the specified output file and reads the tape until an EOF is encountered.
-Only one file is read from the tape.
-Good to transfer tar files from SEL32 to Linux.
+           a file until EOF is found.
+Only one file is read from the the tape.
+This utility is used to transfer tar files from SEL32 UTX to Linux.

-           command: tap2disk mt00 filename
+           command: tap2disk <input >output
-           input -  mag tape device being read output - disk file containing tape file contents
+           input -  .tap formatted file being read output - disk file containing .tap file contents

 tape2disk - This program reads a tape assigned as input device.
 It
            generates a .tap metadata file.
 Stdout will contain a